k2view-academy/K2View-Academy/articles/03_logical_units/09_add_table_to_a_schema.md

-3. Right click the **Schema window** and select one of the following options:
+3. Right-click the **Schema window** and select one of the following options:

     * **New Table from SQL Based DB Query**.
     * **New Table from SQL Based Root Function**.